kachristensen/Current-Dnd-Campaigns/Session Notes/8 - Title - Date.md

 					- 1 sapphire, pearl necklace of 50g
 				- Fist-sized pearl
 					- 20 gold, 1 sapphire
 			- Living God is here to overthrow the Grand Divine.
 The gods are not true gods.
 The Grand Divine is an alien/not inherent to the world.
 The Living God used to be one of the gods before it.
 Great war between their siblings, only 2 survived, the Living God and someone else?
 The Grand Divine came from somewhere else and attached itself to this world.
+The Living God wishes to reconnect all the planes back together, to bring back the natural order as it should be back (including fiends!!).
+			- Metaphor - cosmos is a book, the Grand Divine tore out a page.
+It's unnatural.
+10 years ago, when Karz died, the GD's power weakened, allowing the LG to come back.

 - TODO: Ask Chris about the bodies on the sarcophagus, anyone